stanislavbrtna/svs-script/SYNTAX.md

 Function *substr(string, [num]begin, [num]end)* returns new string containing portion of a given string begining at index *begin* and ending at index *end*, both included.
 If the position is invalid, then it returns empty string.

 #### Print
 Function *print* prints its parameter on standard output.
-(In SVS versions lower than 0.8 was used similar command *sys print(string)* that used sys wrapper. )
+Since SVS version 1.1 print support second optional string argument that is used instead of the default newline character at the end of the printed string.

 #### Get SVS version
 Since SVS 0.8.8 you can use *[num]ver()* to get current version of SVS.
 Version is returned as number, for example version 1.0.0 will return 1000, version 1.5.3 will be 1530.